Mansipakhale10/OfficeDocs-MicrosoftSearch/MicrosoftSearch/confluence-cloud-connector.md

 >Make sure the service **account has view access** to the Confluence content you want to index.

    **a.
 Basic authentication** <br>
 To authenticate using basic auth, enter your username (usually your email) and API token.
-To help generating an API token, see Atlassian's [guide](https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/).
+To help generate an API token, see Atlassian's [guide](https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/).

    **b.
 OAuth 2.0 (recommended)** <br>
 Register an app in Confluence Cloud so that the Microsoft Search app and Microsoft 365 Copilot can access the instance.
 To learn more, see Atlassian Support documentation on how to [Enable OAuth 2.0](https://developer.atlassian.com/cloud/confluence/oauth-2-3lo-apps/#enabling-oauth-2-0--3lo-).